mattbaumann/segmentRouting/README.md

 * [ ] Where can we test our routes?
 * [ ] At which address are the routers?
 * [ ] Is there a space in the lab for ous?
+* [ ] We logged in server (sr-000035) and it was an empty ubuntu server?
+What do we need to do with it?
+I expected cisco software in order to have a web-gui to manage the network?

 ## MPLS